kztomita/c-url-parser/README.md

 But it returns an error (EINVAL) in some cases.

-- the host contains space, \r or \n.
+- The host contains space, \r or \n.
-- the port number contains non-numeric characters
+- The port number contains non-numeric characters.
+- The port number is out of range.

 and so on.